 - Pick an orchard that has a food option.
 Some places have cafes, food trucks, or other vendors on the weekends.
 Hangriness can easily destroy an otherwise beautiful day.

 - Bring home some of the farm’s specialty baked goods.
-Around here, our orchards have world-famous pies, apple cider donuts, and delicious jams.
+It isn’t only about the best apple picking.
+Around here, our orchards have world-famous pies, apple cider donuts, apple butter, and delicious jams.

 - Bring your camera and take a ton of pictures!

-Soon after you get home, start enjoying those apples!
+Soon after you get home, start enjoying those apples from the orchard!
 Whether it’s fresh eating (I love packing an apple and portable nut butter packets for an afternoon snack) or baking, there are so many ways to enjoy.
 If you feel an apple overload, try making some muffin and apple breads to freeze or various jellies, chutneys, and even apple mix to can.